sarkershantonu/Automation-Getting-Started/k6-perf-test/readme.md

 - we can have request specific passing criteria
 - it has tools to convert Jmeter/HAR/Postman to k6 converter
 - It has openAPI generator (automatically convert api to performace scripts)
+- it has nice integration with jenkins, teamCity, gitlab, githubActions, circleCI
+- we can save/send results in JSON, kafka, influxDB, datadog, StatsD.
+- it has cloud enable testing facility(paid).
+So, if you dont want to maintain local environment, you may use this.

 # Installation
 - [Windows](https://dl.bintray.com/loadimpact/windows/k6-latest-amd64.msi)